glotzerlab/hoomd-rs/doc/src/examples.md

 > [!NOTE]
 > These additional software dependencies are *only* needed to build examples
-> with interactive displays, or your own code that uses the `hoomd-bevy` crate.
+> with interactive displays and your own code that uses the `hoomd-bevy` crate.
 > You do not need to install additional software to build and run command line
 > applications with *hoomd-rs*, you only need Rust.